rust-cydonia/project-cydonia/rfcs/query-system.md

 Interning large data structures makes equality comparisons [O(1) instead of O(n)](https://matklad.github.io/2020/03/22/fast-simple-rust-interner.html), as an interner guarantees each value stored within is unique.
 Passing around interned data is also more efficient as it can be represented as either an index or pointer into some interner.
-In `rustc`, the interner used is the [`TyCtxt`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/struct.TyCtxt.html)
+In `rustc`, the interner we use is the [`TyCtxt`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/struct.TyCtxt.html)
 (spoken as the type context) which internally holds this data in a `HashMap`.
 We will likely use an arena instead to reduce both number of allocations and making accessing the underlying data more efficient.

 The main benefit of queries is that these do this work for you; i.e., they will get this data from the global interner or on disk automagically.
-It's all abstracted away, making these just as easy to use as any function.
+It's all abstracted away, making these just as easy to use and write as any function.

 ## Guide-level Explanation